ntg-mono

 Reports and publications

-Several studies are underway to further build on existing knowledge to inform the development of the plan and its ongoing implementation.
+Several other studies are also underway to inform the development of the plan and its ongoing implementation.
 This includes:

 • ecological and aquatic health assessments